Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Declaration of generative AI and AI-assisted technologies in the writing process

 \section{Declaration of generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work, the authors used Grammarly v14.1208.0 in order to check the grammar and punctuation and correct the spelling.
+During the preparation of this work, the authors used Grammarly v14.1208.0 to check grammar, punctuation, and spelling.
 All names were removed or changed while passing the sentences to Grammarly.
-After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.
+After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the published article.